-Documents were filed in Los Angeles on Friday, claiming Conway's wife Charlene is "planning to move him out of the excellent skilled nursing facility he is currently at" and place him in one that won't give him access to "registered nurses at all times and his 24-hour caregiver and speech therapist (to help with swallowing)."'
+Documents were filed in Los Angeles in August 2018, claiming Conway's wife Charlene was "planning to move him out of the excellent skilled nursing facility he is currently at" and place him in one that won't give him access to "registered nurses at all times and his 24-hour caregiver and speech therapist (to help with swallowing)."'

-In the 1975–76 season Conway became a regular on The Carol Burnett Show.
-He had been a been a frequent guest for the show's first eight seasons.
+In the 1975–76 season, Conway became a regular on The Carol Burnett Show.
+He was a frequent guest for the show's first eight seasons.
 His work on the show earned him four Emmy Awards for both writing and performance.

 One of Conway's best characters was 'the dentist':

-Guardianship gives a person the legal right to make decisions on behalf of a parent or loved one who is suffering from Alzheimer's or dementia.
+When a person suffers from cognitive impairment or other health issues where they are unable to make decisions, the family may seek guardianship over his affairs.
+Guardianship gives a person the legal right to make decisions on behalf of a parent or loved one who is suffering from Alzheimer's, dementia, or other forms of cognitive decline.
 Guardianship is obtained through a court proceeding and granted by a judge.

-According to the Alzheimer's Foundation courts scrutinize the actions of the guardian.
-This includes the management of the person's personal finances, and decisions about medical care and long-term care services and supports.
+According to the Alzheimer's Foundation, courts scrutinize the actions of the guardian.
+This includes the management of a person's finances and decisions about their medical care and long-term care services and supports.